Trey Songz: 2008–2010: Ready

-In 2008, Trey began work on his third studio album with Bryan-Michael Cox, Sean Garrett, Stargate and Troy Taylor and aimed for a more mature record than his first two.
-Before releasing his third album, Songz released a mixtape titled Anticipation in June 2009 through his blog, which featured songs from his third album.
-Another mixtape from Trey was released in the summer of 2009, called Genesis.
-Genesis was a collection of Trey Songz's first recordings when he was fifteen years old and was released to show his fans the dedication that he had to making a record when he was young.
-Trey released his third studio album, Ready, on August 31, 2009.
-The album reached #3 on the Billboard 200, selling 131,000 copies in its first week.
-These are his best first week sales to date and the album was his first to reach the Top 10 on the Billboard 200.
-The album has since sold over 1,000,000 records in the US, earning a Platinum certification from the RIAA in June 2014, becoming his first Platinum album.
+In 2008, Trey began working on his-then upcoming and untitled third studio album with Bryan-Michael Cox, Sean Garrett, Stargate, and Taylor, while aiming for a more mature record than his first two full-length albums.
 The lead single from the album, "I Need a Girl", was released in April 2009 and reached #5 on the Hot R&B/Hip-Hop songs chart and #59 on the Hot 100, becoming an R&B/urban hit but not a mainstream hit.
 A promotional single, "Successful", featuring rapper Drake, was released in June 2009 and reached #17 on the Hot 100, becoming Songz's third Top 20 hit.
-The single also served as the second and final single from Drake's EP, So Far Gone.
-The second official single from his third album, "LOL Smiley Face", featuring Soulja Boy and Gucci Mane, was released in August 2009 and reached #51 on the Hot 100 and #12 on the Hot R&B/Hip-Hop Songs chart.
-The third single from the album, "I Invented Sex", featuring Drake, was released in October 2009 and reached #42 on the Hot 100 but #1 on the Hot R&B/Hip-Hop Songs chart, becoming his first single to top that chart.
-Like the first two singles from the album, it achieved success in the R&B/urban community but only some mainstream success.
+The single also served as the second and final single from Drake's extended play (EP), So Far Gone.
+Before releasing his third album, Songz released a mixtape, titled Anticipation through his blog in June 2009, in which features some of these songs that would be included on his third album.
+Trey's other mixtape, called Genesis was released in the summer of 2009.
+Genesis was a collection of Trey Songz's first recordings to show his fans the dedication that he was making when he was fifteen years old.
+The second official single from his third album, "LOL Smiley Face" (featuring Soulja Boy and Gucci Mane), was released in August 2009, and reached at number 51 on the Hot 100, and number 12 on the Hot R&B/Hip-Hop Songs chart.
+On August 31, 2009, Trey released his third studio album, titled Ready.
+Upon its release, the album reached at number 3 on the Billboard 200, selling 131,000 copies in its first week.
+These are his best first-week sales to date, making the album his first record to ever reach atop of the Billboard 200.
+To date, the album has since sold over 1,000,000 records in the United States, earning a Platinum certification from the Recording Industry Association of America (RIAA) in June 2014, becoming his first Platinum album.

+The third single from the album, "I Invented Sex" (featuring Drake), was released in October 2009, and reached at number 42 on the Hot 100, but reached at number one on the Hot R&B/Hip-Hop Songs chart, becoming his first single to top that chart.
+Like the first two singles from the album, it achieved success in the R&B/urban community, but only some mainstream success.
 Charted within the Billboard Hot 100, and topped the R&B chart.
-The fourth single from the album, "Say Aah", featuring rapper Fabolous, was released in January 2010 and reached #9 on the Hot 100 and #3 on the Hot R&B/Hip-Hop Songs chart.
+Songz was also the opening act for Jay-Z on his Jay-Z Fall Tour towards the end of 2009.
+The fourth single from the album, "Say Aah" (featuring Fabolous), was released in January 2010, and reached at number 9 on the Hot 100, and number 3 on the Hot R&B/Hip-Hop Songs chart.
 The single has become Trey's highest-charting single on the Hot 100 and one of his most successful singles on the Hot R&B/Hip-Hop Songs chart.
 He also collaborated with R&B singer Amerie on her song "Pretty Brown", the third single from her fourth album, In Love & War.

-The fifth and final single from the album, "Neighbors Know My Name", was released in February 2010 and reached #43 on the Hot 100 and #4 on the Hot R&B/Hip-Hop Songs chart.
-A sixth single, "Yo Side of the Bed", was going to be released in June 2010, but its release was canceled due to unknown reasons.
-A music video, featuring singer Keri Hilson, was filmed and released, however.
-Songz was also the opening act for Jay-Z on his Jay-Z Fall Tour in late 2009.
+The fifth and final single from the album, "Neighbors Know My Name", was released in February 2010, and reached at number 43 on the Hot 100 and number 4 on the Hot R&B/Hip-Hop Songs chart.
+The sixth single, "Yo Side of the Bed", was going to be released in June 2010, but its release was canceled for unknown reasons.
+The music video, featuring singer Keri Hilson, was filmed and released, however.
 The album was nominated for Best Contemporary R&B Album at the 52nd Grammy Awards in 2010, but lost to Beyoncé's I Am...
 Sasha Fierce.
 On April 1, 2010, he recorded an episode of MTV Unplugged, which aired on April 26, 2010.
-A documentary-series about Trey, Trey Songz: My Moment, began in June 2010 to positive reviews and high ratings.
-The 10-part series ended in August 2010 and follows Trey during his time as opening act on the Jay-Z Fall Tour in late 2009.
+The documentary-series, Trey Songz: My Moment, which began in June 2010, received a positive reviews and high ratings.
+The 10-part series, which follows Trey during his time as opening act on the Jay-Z Fall Tour towards the end of 2009, ended in August 2010.